beyeran/trier-sentiments/README.md

 # Trier Sentiments
 Trier Sentiments is a small web application for automatically rating movie reviews.
-It was used as a small presentation for advertising the computational linguistics depatement in Trier, Germany.
+It was used as a small presentation for advertising the computational linguistics departement in Trier, Germany.

 ## Screenshot
 <p align="center">